Tuesday, 30 March 2021

 The Named Animals

-Vincent (ヴィンセント): Vincent, a dead young gorilla, was Pamela’s younger brother and her mum’s son with a silverback who got killed by poachers.
+Vincent (ヴィンセント): Vincent, a dead young gorilla, was Pamela’s younger cousin and her aunt’s son with a silverback.

 Pamela (パメラ): Pamela is a Grauer’s gorilla who originally belonged to a troop which still eludes humans.
-She lost her younger brother to infanticide by the unscrupulous friends of her cheating mother’s then-new boyfriend.
+She lost her younger cousin to infanticide by Akari’s more unscrupulous friends.

-Fuwa (不破): Fuwa is an African forest elephant, who happens to be one of the fellow animals who raised Ken to become an animal.
+Fuwa (不破): Fuwa is an African bush elephant, who happens to be one of the fellow animals who raised Ken to become an animal.

-Lilia (リリア): Lilia is a southeastern chimpanzee who happens to be Becky’s older cousin.
+Lilia (リリア): Lilia is a southeastern chimpanzee who happens to be Becky’s aunt.

 Becky (ベッキー): The troublesome Becky is a young southeastern chimpanzee who would have left her maiden troop once she reached sexual maturity, if not for her capture by shipmates.
 Becky lives next door to the treehouse where the apeman couple raise Ken.